 Brock is a writer and podcaster for Quick and Dirty Tips and Scientific American.
 He also co-hosts the podcast Change Academy with Monica Reinagel and has appeared as a guest and co-host on many health and wellness podcasts, such as: Ben Greenfield Fitness, Primal Blueprint, Primal Endurance, Happy Brain, Endurance Planet, and The Whole Athlete.
 His new podcast is called Second Wind Fitness and you can find it anywhere you listen to audio,

 Brock Armstrong Coaching offers a variety of options depending on your goals, experience… and amount of supervision you require.

-After years of using training plans out of books, off websites and from magazines, Brock decided to take his own coaching into his own hands.
-So he attended courses and seminars, read books, listened to podcasts, got a number of certifications and became his own coach.
-Realizing the value of someone else overseeing a fitness plan and (more importantly) the body’s reaction to it, Brock decided to work with Tania Jones and Lioudmila Kortchaguina from Goal Speed Coaching and saw some amazing results.
-Continue reading “Coaching”
+After years of using training plans out of books, off websites, and from magazines, Brock decided to take his own coaching into his own hands.
+So he attended courses and seminars, read books, listened to podcasts, trained with Canadian record holders, got a number of certifications, and became his own coach.

 Or you can send me an email: me [at] brockarmstrong [dot] com (but you know, written like a real person, not a spammer)